Residential Single Family Remodel & Additions

 This page is intended for General Contractors.
 If you are a homeowner, please refer to the Homeowner Projects page for information.

-How To Apply For A Permit And What To Submit:
+How to Apply For A Single Family Remodel Permit

 Create an account and/or log in to our Permit Portal (online permitting software) at https://permits.roundrocktexas.gov.